 Now, as we've put our curriculum into practice ourselves, the result is fun.design℠ - a SaaS network that will empower everyone to create, share, and experience fun through innovation.

 If you'd like to join us, we're always open to growing the fun.design network through service engagements and partnerships.
-Otherwise, we will be sharing more about fun.design and The Fundamental Principle of Innovation through our media channels in the months to come.
+Otherwise, we will be sharing more about fun.design and the Fundamental Design process through our media channels in the months to come.

 with mentorship from...